Skip to main content

 The genui package can connect to a variety of agent providers.
 Available providers include the following:

-The easiest way to start using GenUI is to use the genui_google_generative_ai package, which only requires a GEMINI_API_KEY.
+The easiest way to start using GenUI is to use the google_generative_ai package directly, which only requires a GEMINI_API_KEY.

-This package provides the integration between genui and the Google Cloud Generative Language API.
+This package provides the integration with the Google Cloud Generative Language API.
 It allows you to use the power of Google's Gemini models to generate dynamic user interfaces in your Flutter applications.

-1. Create an instance of GoogleGenerativeAiContentGenerator and pass it to your GenUiConversation:
+2. Create an instance of GenerativeModel and wrap it with your SurfaceController and A2uiTransportAdapter:

 dart